Chiranjeev749/FrappeProject/README.md

 Project Structure
 The project is organized into two main branches:

-master: Contains the backend code developed using Django.
+master: Contains the backend code developed using Django in a separate file.
-frontend: Contains the frontend code developed using Angular.
+master: Contains the frontend code developed using Angular.
 Features
 The Library Management System provides the following features: